Incredibly versatile, affordable, and convenient, plastic is the perfect solution for the day-to-day needs of millions of people.

 What are your plans?

-We recently raised a pre-seed round from a climate fund and that has helped us do the pilot production.
-In the first half of 2022, we will focus on executing the pilot production, which will help us to understand the capacity and the quantity we can produce.
+We recently raised a pre-seed round from a climate fund, which has helped us launch pilot production.
+In the first half of 2022, we will focus on executing the pilot production to help us understand our capacity and the quantities we can produce.

-The brands we are speaking to require materials in very large quantities.
+The brands we are speaking to require materials in substantial quantities.

 From where are you sourcing seaweed?

-We have partners from the states of Tamil Nadu and Gujarat.
-They are sustainably cultivating on their own.
+We have partners in Tamil Nadu and Gujarat who are sustainably cultivating on their own land.

-There are two ways how we are getting biomass.
-One is through Seaweed Collectives, who do their cultivation.
-The other community is the SMEs who are doing land-based production, which means that the cultivation is done in a tank that is placed next to a seashore.
+There are two ways we get biomass.
+One is through Seaweed Collectives, which do their cultivation.
+The other community comprises SMEs engaged in land-based production, meaning cultivation is done in tanks placed next to the seashore.

-Land-based seaweed cultivation helps in producing a higher quantity of seaweed and it also helps in controlling the temperature, so that seaweed is not spoilt in case of fluctuating temperature.
+Land-based seaweed cultivation helps in producing a higher quantity of seaweed, and it also helps in controlling the temperature, so that seaweed is not spoiled in case of fluctuating temperatures.

 Where do you plan to set up your manufacturing facility?

-We want to keep the manufacturing within a 200 km radius of the site of seaweed production.
+We want to keep manufacturing within a 200 km radius of the seaweed production site.

 What is the cost of your plastic?

-We compare ourselves with other biodegradable plastic and not with non-biodegradable ones.
-We are price competitive with biodegradable plastic.
+We compare ourselves with other biodegradable plastics and not with non-biodegradable ones.
+We are price-competitive with biodegradable plastic.

 What was the idea behind the name Zerocircle?

-The idea is to imbibe the traits of zero carbon footprint, zero impact, and circular economy.
+The idea is to imbibe the traits of a zero-carbon footprint, zero impact, and a circular economy.

 What is your personal connection with nature?